 Supporting statements should use clear, accessible and concise language, avoiding excessive use of technical words, academic or industry terminology and acronyms.

-Nominations should be in writing and sent to the email address provided on the right hand side of the page by no later than the advertised close date.
+Nominations should be in writing and sent to the email address provided on the right hand side of the page by no later than 5pm on the advertised closing date.

 It is expected that one award will be made each year; however, more will be awarded if the calibre of candidates is exceptional in any given year.
 Recipients will receive a glass sculpture designed by the ANU School of Art.
 All award recipients will be published on the award recipients webpage.